1. Configure your project

 Apply the plugin

-Apply the Apollo plugin in app/build.gradle.kts
+Then apply the Apollo plugin in app/build.gradle.kts

 .
 There are two build.gradle.kts

-in the project.
-Make sure to use the one in the app
+in the project - make sure to use the one in the app

 The plugin contains the compiler that will generate models from your queries when you build your project.